-Dr. Mario Garza currently serves as board of elder’s chair and executive director, and is the principal founder of the Institute.
+Dr. Mario Garza currently serves as board of elder’s chair and is the principal founder of the Institute.
 He is a member of the Miakan/Garza band of the Coahuiltecan people.

 Dr. Garza earned a multidisciplinary Ph.D. from Michigan State University in Social Science, with areas of concentration in Sociology, Political Science and Social Work.
 He has taught classes at Michigan State University, Lansing Community College and Austin Community College, and has lectured at Texas State University, the University of Texas at Austin, the University of Mary Hardin-Baylor and other educational institutions and community forums.